 Empty Shell - What excessive uses of Dominate can do to a person.

-Enemy Within — All vampires suffer from The Beast, animalistic, id-like force with a hint of supernatural malice, that attempts to compel them into immediately satisfying their instinctive urges, such as craving for blood, fear of sunlight or anger at a slightest provocation, no matter the circumstances.
+Enemy Within - All vampires suffer from The Beast, an animalistic, id-like force with a hint of supernatural malice, that attempts to compel them into immediately satisfying their instinctive urges, such as craving for blood, fear of sunlight or anger at the slightest provocation, no matter the circumstances.
 Its motives can be summarised as "Hunt.
 Kill.
 Feed.
 Sleep.
 Repeat."

 Hollow Mekhet have another Enemy Within: part of their soul is detached from their body and exists in reflective surfaces.
 They can only subsist on carrion and stagnant water and generally do not like their hosts.